erick-surbakti/9CLI/README.md

 terminal UI (TUI) for chatting with LLMs and acting on your filesystem — with **9Router** acting purely as the OpenAI-compatible API gateway.

-You talk to it in natural language.
+You talk to it in nart language.
 It can read your files, search your project, edit code, and run shell commands — **every write and command requires your explicit approval first**.